 With the notation in Definition \ref{Def:spectralcat}, we can define a canonical additive functor $P:\mcA\to\mcS$ by the correspondence $M\mapsto M$ for each object $M$ in $\mcA$ and the canonical map $P_{M,N}:\Hom_{\mcA}(M,N)\to\varinjlim_{M'\in\mcF_{M}}\Hom_{\mcA}(M',N)$ for objects $M$ and $N$ in $\mcA$.

 The following theorem states fundamental properties on the spectral category of $\mcA$.

-\begin{Thm}[Gabriel-Oberst {\cite{GabrielOberst}}] Let $\mcA$ be a Grothendieck category, $\mcS$ be the spectral category of $\mcA$, and $P:\mcA\to\mcS$ be the canonical additive functor. \begin{enumerate} \item $\mcS$ is a spectral category, that is, $\mcS$ is a Grothendieck category such that any short exact sequence in $\mcS$ splits. \item $P$ is a left exact functor and commutes with arbitrary direct sums. \end{enumerate} \end{Thm}
+\begin{Thm}[Gabriel and Oberst {\cite{GabrielOberst}}] Let $\mcA$ be a Grothendieck category, $\mcS$ the spectral category of $\mcA$, and $P:\mcA\to\mcS$ the canonical additive functor. \begin{enumerate} \item $\mcS$ is a spectral category, that is, $\mcS$ is a Grothendieck category such that any short exact sequence in $\mcS$ splits. \item $P$ is a left exact functor and commutes with arbitrary direct sums. \end{enumerate} \end{Thm}